 As luck would have it, I arrived on an evening when Petra By Night was being held.
 Every Monday, Wednesday and Thursday night of each week, Petra and its famous Treasury are lit up with thousands of lanterns.
 It is an absolutely magical setting!

-?
-Tickets can be purchased either as an option with Jordan Nomads or at the Petra Visiter Center box office.
+→ Tickets can be purchased at the Petra Visiter Center box office.
 Petra By Night is not included in the Jordan Pass.
 The cost is 17 JOD per person for 10 years old and above.
 You must present your Jordan Pass at the time of purchase.

 Arm yourself with your best sneakers and comfortable clothes because today you’ll be walking a few miles.
 The Khazneh (Treasure), the most famous monument in Petra, is absolutely everywhere on Instagram.
 So everywhere that I thought it was just “that” Petra.

 Oh no!
 The ancient city of Petra actually spans 70 square miles, which means there are plenty of hiking trails to explore.
 If you decide to go to the Monastery, one of the most beautiful monuments, count 20 km round trip.
 I recommend picking up a paper map of Petra at the Visiter Center that will detail all the paths.